Clerk of Circuit Court

 Q. Can the citation be paid without entering any plea?

 A. If you do not wish to have a pretrial conference or court trial, the citation may be paid without entering a plea.
 It must be paid on or before the scheduled court date.
 You will be found guilty by default and the bond amount will be applied to the citation.
 The case will be considered closed.

 Q. When is the amount on the citation due and how can it be paid?

-A. You are requested by Wisconsin Statutes to pay the citation in full before the court date regardless of your plea.
-You can pay cash in person at the Clerk of Courts office or pay by credit card, check or money order in person or by mail.
+A. You are required to pay the citation in full before the court date regardless of your plea.
+You can pay in person at the Clerk of Courts office with cash, check, money order, or a credit card.
+If making payment by mail, a check or money order must be sent.
 Make checks and money orders payable to the Clerk of Courts.
-If your forfeiture is reduced or you are found "not guilty" you will receive a refund.
+Credit card payments may be made by contacting PayTrust Solutions at 1-866-480-8552.
+Anytime payment is made by credit card, there is an additional fee.
+If your fine/forfeiture is reduced or you are found "Not Guilty", you will receive a refund.

 If you are unable to pay the bond amount stated on the citation on or before the court date, you must contact the Clerk of Courts office at 262-335-4341 to request an extension.

 Q. How is the dollar amount on my citation determined?

 A. The dollar amount written on your citation consists of a base forfeiture amount and statutory surcharges and fees.